Trusts & SMSF’s

 Establishing a SMSF is dependent on a good trust structure

 Setting up a SMSF requires a bit of care.
-The SMSF structure involves the establishment of a number of trust to manage the funds, taxation and liability.
+The SMSF structure involves the establishment of a number of issues to manage the funds, taxation and member accounts.
 Once established your SMSF can invest in shares, managed funds or property, all held within a complex trust structure.

 Buying an investment property in Self Managed Super Fund